Lancashire Teaching Hospitals NHS Foundation Trust: Performance

 The trust consider themselves to be the leading provider of prostatectomies within the region, but the East Lancashire Hospitals NHS Trust challenged this in June 2015 by installing a da Vinci Surgical System at the Royal Blackburn Hospital.

 In March 2022 it was reported that patients were routinely waiting more than 60 hours to be admitted to a ward from the accident and emergency department.

 Chorley and South Ribble Hospital

 In March 2016 the trust decided to downgrade the Emergency Department in Chorley to the status of an urgent care centre, open from 8am to 8pm with an out of hours GP service overnight, because they were unable to attract sufficient medical staff.
 An ambulance will be stationed in Chorley so that patients can be rapidly transported to Preston.
 This is said to be a temporary move.
 In January 2017 the trust reinstated the ED at Chorley on a part-time 12 hour basis with the UCC operating 24/7 run by GTD healthcare.

+New Preston Hospital

+In July 2021, the trust's New Hospitals Programme published a report explaining the need for new hospital facilities.
+In September 2021, the trust outlined the possibility of a New Preston Hospital in a progress post on their website, and throughout 2022 the programme began searching for locations to house a possible new facility.

+In May 2023, it was announced that a new hospital intended to replace Royal Preston will be built in 2030.
+The new hospital facility will be on a different site to the existing location.
+As of December 2023 the trust is still selecting a site, all shortlisted locations are in South Ribble.
+The new hospital is being built in response to the trust's chief executive claiming many parts of the existing hospital are "not fit for purpose".